Welcome to Ash

 • Making progress across the academic curriculum

 Curriculum Information for parents.
-Autumn Term 2 25/26
+Spring term 1 25/26

 Strand and ProfileProfiles in ClassIdeas for home

-Library Our focus in Library time will be on developing Library skills and independence in using the school library and reading books for pleasure as well as 1:1 reading.
-Visit a local library.
+Library Our focus in Library time will be on developing Library skills and independence in using the school library and reading books for pleasure.
+1:1 reading